0xAnalyst/IRSession/Demo4 - Detect Webshells.md

 # Webshell Analysis
-Use the following yara with the artifact Windows.Search.FileFinder filtering for asp and aspx files
+Use the following yara with the artifact Windows.Search.FileFinder filtering for asp and aspx files. also this artifact can be used https://docs.velociraptor.app/artifact_references/pages/windows.detection.yara.ntfs/

 rule CMD : webshell
 {